 Cauda Equina Settlements and Verdicts

 Below are sample verdicts and settlements in cauda equina cases.
-These case tend to settle because the damages are often extremely high because to injuries are permanent and severe.
+These cases tend to settle because the damages are often extremely high because the injuries are permanent and severe.
 These cases can help you better understand the settlement values in these cases.
 But there are limits to what you can glean from these results.

 - 2001, Ohio: $2,000,000 Settlement.
 A 47-year-old woman is seeing a chiropractor.
 After a chiropractic manipulation, she allegedly experienced an inability to urinate.
 She goes to the emergency department and is diagnosed with urinary retention.
 She returns to the ER 14 hours later and is diagnosed with acute cauda equina syndrome and a disc herniation.
 She gets immediate surgery but becomes permanently incontinent along with a permanent loss of sensation in the pelvic area.
 Her lawsuit alleges that if she had been properly diagnosed and treated during the first emergency room visit, her injuries could have been avoided.